cen4010-fa21-g17/m3-vs-prototype/NOTES.md

 **Action Steps** | October 19, 2021
 - Reduce the code base in the template
-- Finish the  navigation
+- Finish the  navigation (aka work out the routing for the necessary pages)
-- Create the mockup from the existing files in template
+- Create the Journey based on the mockup from the existing files in template